Cloud Storage

 Overview

-The OneDrive add-on enables serving files from Microsoft OneDrive, including personal accounts and OneDrive for Business.
+The WPDM OneDrive add-on enables serving files from Microsoft OneDrive, including personal accounts and OneDrive for Business.
 Integrate with Microsoft 365, leverage enterprise security features, and manage files through the familiar OneDrive interface.

 Prerequisites

-• WordPress Download Manager installed
+• WordPress Download Manager plugin (Free or Pro)

-• Microsoft account (personal or work/school)
+• A Microsoft account (personal or Microsoft 365/Business)

 Benefits